decyg/SKELPER/README.md

 ## About

-This is a modular bot using the Discord4J framework written by Declan Neilson.
+This is a modular bot using the Discord4J framework.
 It dynamically loads plugins written in Groovy.

 ## How to run it